Frequently Asked Questions

 Will I need other approvals in addition to Quinte Conservation? |

-Possibly.
-A permit from Quinte Conservation does not override any other permit requirements from any other agencies, whether federal, provincial or municipal.
-You should contact your local municipality to discuss building permits and any other approvals that are required.
 If you are doing work in or around the water, you should also contact the Department of Fisheries and Oceans Canada (DFO) and the Ministry of Natural Resources and Forestry (MNRF) regarding their permit requirements.
 If you are doing work in a Source Water Protection Area you should inquire about any restrictions or risk management requirements.
 You can apply for a permit from our office and a building permit from the municipality concurrently but a permit from our office must be obtained before you receive a building permit.
 The Conservation Authorities Act is considered “applicable law” under the Building Code and as such must be taken into consideration first, before a building permit is issued. |

 What do I do if I need help? |